REDTEDDYBEAR POODLE PUPPIES

 Our recipe for what we put into RedTeddy Really Good Raw dog and puppy food changes depending on what is available.

-Feed YOur Pet Right," and the source for the recipe both stipulate that the tricks to creating a healthy home made diet are
+Feed Your Pet Right," the source for the recipe both stipulate that the tricks to creating a healthy home made diet are

 Balance, Variety and Moderation!